 What does my Critical Illness Cover do?

 Critical Illness Cover pays you a lump sum if you’re diagnosed with a stroke, suffer a heart attack, undergo heart surgery or are diagnosed with cancer (and you don’t die within 30 days of the first diagnosis).
-The exact, qualifying definitions will be included in your policy wording and diagnoses must be confirmed by the Different Life medical officer.
+The exact, qualifying definitions will be included in your policy wording and diagnoses must be confirmed by the appointed medical officer.

 - Any malignant solid tumour (carcinoma or sarcoma) which is microscopically characterized by uncontrolled growth of the cancer cells breaking through the basement membrane (a thin layer of tissue that covers a surface, lines a cavity, or divides a space or organ) or invading the normal surrounding tissue of origin.
 Borderline solid tumours, tumours considered to have a low-malignant potential, prostate and non-melanoma skin cancers are not included in this definition.
 For prostate cancer please see below.